 There are many different past tenses in Spanish.
 And as you build your knowledge you will need to become familiar with, at least, the most common ones.

 One of the first recommendations that I give to developing Spanish students is that should always look to improve their vocabulary before their grammar.
 When you know more vocabulary you can express and understand more ideas.
 But, we are now at tip number 49, which means we should be adding more grammar to your Spanish toolkit.

-The reason I suggest that Spanish students become familiar with the present prefect tense is that it is easy to form.
-And once you how you can always use it if you can remember how to conjugate the verb in any of the other past tenses.
-But if you are comfortable with the present prefect tense then it’s time to get to know the past imperfect.
+The reason I suggest that Spanish students become familiar with the present perfect tense is that it is easy to form.
+And once you know how you can always use it if you can remember how to conjugate the verb in any of the other past tenses.
+But if you are comfortable with the present perfect tense then it’s time to get to know the past imperfect.

 There are a few rules for using the past imperfect tense.
 But the general rule you need to know is that it is used when there is no defined start and end time for the action in the past.

 To explain further, the past imperfect tense is used in three common examples: